SamuelOkoth/OrganApi/README.md

- # Wildlife tracker
+ # Organisational API
- This project was created using spark framework and java language.
+ This project was created using spark framework and java language
  #### Author
  * Samuel Okoth
  ### Desription